ppurang/asynch/README.md

     import org.purang.net.http.ning._

+This also allows configuring your own executor (with a proxy for instance or timeouts etc.).

 ## Why?

 By now you would be asking yourself, there are already some very good alternatives in [dispatch](http://dispatch.databinder.net/Dispatch.html) and [blueeyes](https://github.com/jdegoes/blueeyes) so - Why bother?